-- (5) If, on receipt of any such application, the proper officer is satisfied that the whole or part of the amount claimed as refund is refundable, he may make an order accordingly and the amount so determined shall be credited to the Fund referred to in section 57. - (6) Notwithstanding anything contained in sub-section (5), the proper officer may, in the case of any claim for refund on account of zero-rated supply of goods or services or both made by registered persons, other than such category of registered persons as may be notified by the Government on the recommendations of the Council, refund on a provisional basis, ninety per cent of the total amount so claimed, excluding the amount of input tax credit provisionally accepted, in such manner and subject to such conditions, limitations and safeguards as may be prescribed and thereafter make an order under sub-section (5) for final settlement of the refund claim after due verification of documents furnished by the applicant. - (7) The proper officer shall issue the order under sub-section (5) within sixty days from the date of receipt of application complete in all respects. - (8) Notwithstanding anything contained in sub-section (5), the refundable amount shall, instead of being credited to the Fund, be paid to the applicant, if such amount is relatable to- - (a) refund of tax paid on '[export] of goods or services or both or on inputs or input services used in making such '[exports]; - (b) refund of unutilised input tax credit under sub-section (3); - (c) refund of tax paid on a supply which is not provided, either wholly or partially, and for which invoice has not been issued, or where a refund voucher has been issued; - (d) refund of tax in pursuance of section 77; - (e) the tax and interest, if any, or any other amount paid by the applicant, if he had not passed on the incidence of such tax and interest to any other person: or - (f) the tax or interest borne by such other class of applicants as the Government may, on the recommendations of the Council, by notification, specify. - 2[(8A) The Government may disburse the refund of the State tax in such manner as may be prescribed.]
+- (8) Notwithstanding anything contained in sub-section (5), the refundable amount shall, instead of being credited to the Fund, be paid to the applicant, if such amount is relatable to- - (a) refund of tax paid on 3[export] of goods or services or both or on inputs or input services used in making such 1[exports]; - (b) refund of unutilised input tax credit under sub-section (3); - (c) refund of tax paid on a supply which is not provided, either wholly or partially, and for which invoice has not been issued, or where a refund voucher has been issued; - (d) refund of tax in pursuance of section 77; - (e) the tax and interest, if any, or any other amount paid by the applicant, if he had not passed on the incidence of such tax and interest to any other person; or - (f) the tax or interest borne by such other class of applicants as the Government may, on the recommendations of the Council, by notification, specify. - 4[(8A) The Government may disburse the refund of the State tax in such manner as may be prescribed.]

-Substituted vide the CGST (Amendment) Act, 2018 read with Notification No. 02/2019-Central Tax, dated 29.01.2019 - w.e.f.
-01-02-2019.
+3 Substituted vide the CGST (Amendment) Act, 2018 read with Notification No.02/2019-Central Tax, dated 29.01.2019 - w.e.f.
+01-02-2019.Prior to its substitution it was read as: "zero-rated supplies"